1. Articles

 The Global Excel Summit brings together many different players of the Excel industry.
 This event is also an opportunity to learn about other tools available on the market that allow you to expand your Excel knowledge, skills and results.

 That was the case with Sheetcast, the lead sponsor of the event.
-Celia Alves’s presentation on Sheetcast’s behalf showed how the Sheetcast add-in for Excel allows us to transform our workbooks into web applications.
+Celia Alves showed how, with the Sheetcast add-in, you can turn your everyday Excel workbook into a powerful, secure, and fully functional web app—no coding required.

 Meet Celia Alves!
 A former math teacher from Portugal, Celia moved to Canada and, with little Excel knowledge, taught herself the skills to become an internationally recognized Excel MVP.
 After facing economic challenges, she used Excel to automate processes at work and evolved into a full-time expert.
 Now, she leads the MS Excel Toronto meetup group, connecting thousands of Excel enthusiasts worldwide and continues to inspire with her passion for learning.